-MPA with an MPA-aware TCP allows an implementation to recover ULPDUs that may be received out of order.
-This enables an implementation with an appropriate ULP at the receiver to save a significant amount of intermediate storage by storing the ULPDUs in the right locations in the ULP buffers when they arrive, rather than waiting until full ordering can be restored.
+MPA with an MPA-aware TCP receiver allows a DDP on MPA implementation to recover ULPDUs that may be received out of order.
+This enables a DDP on MPA implementation to save a significant amount of intermediate storage by placing the ULPDUs in the right locations in the application buffers when they arrive, rather than waiting until full ordering can be restored.

-MPA implementations that support recovery of out of order ULPDUs should also support a mechanism to indicate the ordering of ULPDUs as the sender transmitted them and indicate when missing intermediate segments arrive.
-These mechanisms allow ULPs to reestablish record ordering and report arrival of complete groups of records.
+MPA implementations that support recovery of out of order ULPDUs MUST support a mechanism to indicate the ordering of ULPDUs as the sender transmitted them and indicate when missing intermediate segments arrive.
+These mechanisms allow DDP to reestablish record ordering and report Delivery of complete messages (groups of records).

-One last area that MPA addresses is data integrity.
+MPA also addresses enhanced data integrity.
 Many users of TCP have noted that the TCP checksum is not as strong as could be desired [CRCTCP].
-Studies have shown that the TCP checksum indicates segments in error at a much higher rate than the underlying link characteristics would indicate.
+Studies have shown that the TCP checksum indicates sequents in error at a much higher rate than the underlying link characteristics would indicate.
 With these higher error rates, the chance that an error will escape detection, when using only the TCP checksum for data integrity, becomes a concern.
 A stronger integrity check can reduce the chance of data errors being missed.

-MPA includes a CRC check to increase the ULPDU data integrity to the level provided by other modern protocols, such as SCTP [SCTP].
+MPA includes a CRC check to increase the ULPDU data integrity to the level provided by other modern protocols, such as SCTP [RFC2960].